Keynote Speakers

 Prof. Andrea Irace | University of Naples Federico II

-Andrea Irace (Senior Member, IEEE) received the master’s degree in electronic engineering and the Ph.D. degree in electronics and computer science from the University of Naples Federico II, Naples, Italy, in 1994.
+Andrea Irace (Senior Member, IEEE) received the master’s degree in electronic engineering and the Ph.D. degree in electronics and computer science from the University of Naples Federico II, Naples, Italy, in 1994 and 1999, respectively.
 In 1998, he was a Visiting Scientist at the Delft Institute of Microelectronics and Submicron Technology, Delft, The Netherlands.
 He is currently a Full Professor of Electronics with the University of Naples Federico II.
 He has authored more than 200 articles published in peer-reviewed international journals and conferences.
 His research interests focus on the design of electronic devices for renewable energy sources and electric mobility, the development of sensors for biomedical applications, and the Internet of Things (IoT).
 Prof. Irace is a member of the Technical Program Committee of ICSCRM and ESREF and he has acted as General Chairperson for the 2023 edition of the International Conference on Silicon Carbide and Related Materials.

 Abstract